|

 December 19, 2005

-following strategies have worked with my clients, and I hope that you
+worked with my clients, and I hope that you will benefit from them as

 Reflection and questioning

-Start with your most recent position and
+Start with your most

-came your way, or every result that got your boss -- or your team --
+positive comment that came your way, or every result that got your boss

-excited.
+-- or your team -- excited.
 Why were you encouraged?
-How did your work benefit the
+How did your work

-following questions: What was the size of my last project (budget,
+the following questions: What was the size of my last project (budget,

 number of people, etc.)?
 Did I finish my work ahead of deadline?
 If